ophionB/How-to-do-anything-/README.md

 - HTML - https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5

 #### JAVASCRIPT - JavaScript enables interactive web pages
+- > Javascript simply put connects your code by accessing the Document API(which contains node objects of the html file's nodes), the Document API is basically just an object(An object is a collection of related data and/or functionality) made accessable because your files are being executed on the 'browser' of the client which contains the javascript interperter.
+This allows your functionality to be executed on our html code represented as a [Tree node](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Using_the_W3C_DOM_Level_1_Core#what_is_a_content_tree.3f) of objects accessed through the Document API.

 - https://en.wikipedia.org/wiki/JavaScript - READ THE ENTIRE PAGE.
 - Parcel - Fast, zero-configuration web application bundler - https://parceljs.org/
 - Libraries & Frameworks - https://www.javascripting.com